 You see, because the seasonal tasks were the same every year, and because only a major public or private event, such as a plague epidemic, a drought, or the death of a monarch or a family member, for example, would distinguish any one year from all the others, the perception in the passing of time meant little to most people, and only few were even aware of any differences in the physical conditions of their lives compared with those of their grandparents (even though such differences may have been minimal).

-So, like our weather, the exact timing of when we ‘feel’ one season is over and a new one has begun will always be liable to change.
+Like our weather, the exact timing of when we ‘feel’ one season is over and a new one has begun will always be liable to change.
 I know this has happened to me - end of August and early September almost always feel like fall to me.
-But, in contrast, the meteorological seasons always remain fixed by the calendar month.

 I personally enjoy the changing of the four seasons and take joy and pleasure in the coming of each.